talagayev/OpenMMDL/docs/openmmdl_simulation_functions.rst

 ------------------------------

 .. py:function:: cleanup(protein_name)
-    Cleans up the PDB Reporter Output File and MDTraj Files of the performed simulation.
+    :description: Cleans up the PDB Reporter Output File and MDTraj Files of the performed simulation.

     :param str protein_name: Name of the protein PDB.